kshedden/case_studies/methods/largescale.md

 __Other strategies__

-At a high level, large scale inference can describe any approach to study a collection of Z-scores or p-values that result from many analyses conducted on the same data.
+At a high level, large scale inference can describe any approach to study a collection of Z-scores or p-values that result from many analyses conducted on different components of a single dataset.
 It can be very effective to consider Z-scores in relation to auxiliary quantities such as the sample size of each component.
 This is related to the concept of a "funnel plot" that considers whether evidence against the null hypothesis (large Z-scores and small p-values) mainly occurs when the sample size is large.
 In this case the analysis may be limited by power, in which some of the partitions have too little data to yield any findings.
-It can also be useful to plot Z-scores (or p-values) against other auxiliary quantities that serve to characterize the chosen data components.
+It can also be useful to plot Z-scores (or p-values) against other auxiliary quantities that characterize the chosen data components.